 The purpose of our Code of Conduct is to ensure that all Techifide staff have the best possible experience.
 We are all here to help each other learn, grow our skillsets and have a good time!

-As a worldwide company, diversity is one of our huge strengths, but it can also lead to communication issues and unhappiness.
-To that end, we have a few ground rules that we ask people to adhere to, to ensure that the Techifide continues to be an excellent space in which to communicate, collaborate, and contribute.
+As a cross-cultural company, diversity is one of our huge strengths, but it can also lead to communication issues and unhappiness.
+So we have a few ground rules that we ask people to adhere to, to ensure that Techifide continues to be a respectful culture for communication, collaboration, and contribution.

 This isn’t an exhaustive list of things that you can’t do.
-Rather, take it in the spirit in which it’s intended — a guide to make it easier to be excellent to each other.
-We expect it to be followed in spirit as much as in the letter.
+Instead, take it in the spirit it’s intended — a guide to make it easier to be good for each other.
+We expect it to be followed in spirit as much as to the letter.

-Not all of us will agree all the time, but disagreement is no excuse for poor behavior and poor manners.
+Not all of us will agree all the time, but disagreement is no excuse for poor behaviour and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It’s important to remember that a company where people feel uncomfortable or threatened is not a productive one.
-We expect staff of Techifide to be respectful when communicating with other staff members, as well as with people outside Techifide.
+We expect Techifide people to be respectful when communicating with other team members, as well as with people outside Techifide.

-Everyone in the Techifide should feel welcome, regardless of their background.
-Please be courteous, respectful and polite to fellow staff members.
-No offensive comments related to gender, gender identity or expression, sexual orientation, disability, physical appearance, body size, race, religion; no sexual images in public spaces, real or implied violence, intimidation, oppression, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, or unwelcome sexual attention will be tolerated.
+Everyone in Techifide should feel welcome, regardless of their background.
+Please be courteous, respectful and polite to fellow team members.
+No offensive comments related to gender, gender identity or expression, sexual orientation, disability, physical appearance, body size, race, religion; no sexual images in public spaces, real or implied violence, intimidation, oppression, stalking, following, harassing photography or recording, sustained disruption, inappropriate physical contact, or unwelcome sexual attention will be tolerated.

 We don’t all speak the same language at the same skill level.
 Clear communication can help to avoid misunderstandings, as can remembering that our interpretations of words can be different depending on our backgrounds.
 Having context is important.
 It’s better to ask for clarification than to make assumptions.
-Disagreements, social and technical, are normal, but we expect participants in the project to resolve disagreements constructively — so please avoid flamewars, trolling, personal attacks, and repetitive arguments.
-Resources for how to most effectively engage with Techifide’s various forums for project participation and communication — including forums, IRC, and more — are shown here.
+Disagreements, social and technical, are normal, but we expect people to resolve disagreements constructively – so please avoid personal attacks and repetitive arguments.

 Ask for help when unsure